ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Approach

-We use a continuous action space with $a_{\text{min}}=0$ and {$a_{\text{max}}=1$} to keep the relative order information among different actions in line~\ref{alg:arq:lineAction} of Algorithm~\ref{alg:arq}.
-Observing the state $S_k$ and using the policy network $\mu(\cdot)$, the action $a_k$ is selected for the $k_{th}$ layer, where $\epsilon \sim \mathcal{N}_t$ is a noise term added for exploration in truncated normal distribution.
+We use a continuous action space with $a_{\text{min}}=0$ and {$a_{\text{max}}=1$} to keep the relative order information among different actions.
+Observing the state $S_k$ and using the policy network $\mu(\cdot)$, the action $a_k$ is selected for the $k_{th}$ layer.
 We then round $a_k$ into discrete bit-width $b_k$:

 with $b_{\text{min}}$ and $b_{\text{max}}$ here denoting the min and max bit-width.